Foraged Clippings For Simple Autumn Inspired Decor In Your Home

 Color

 When looking for fall stems to clip, I like to search for the colors of the season without being too constrained by “typical” autumnal colors.
-I love to be inspired by nature, so if blue wildflowers are growing in September, bring them home and incorporate them into your early fall decor!
+I love to be inspired by nature, so if blue wildflowers or berries are growing in September, bring them home and incorporate them into your early fall decor!
 Use what you love and don’t be afraid to step out of the box.

 Bugs